donerkebab/UpsilonFit3/README.md

 UpsilonFit3 is written by Mike Saelim, and is a complete rewrite of the UpsilonFit2 code he wrote for [arXiv:1201.5839](http://arxiv.org/abs/1201.5839).
 It is written in C++, and requires the GNU Scientific Library (GSL) and SuSpect, a FORTRAN program written to calculate SUSY spectra.
 It currently uses GSL version 1.16 and SuSpect version XXXX.
 Developed in NetBeans 7.4.

-**Interjection: You can see plots of the MCMC code at work on toy problems, in ToyScan1_plots.pdf!**
+**Interjection: You can see plots of the code at work on toy problems, in ToyScan1_plots.pdf and ToyScan2_plots.pdf!**

 The MCMC algorithm is an adaptive Metropolis-Hastings algorithm with simulated annealing, based on the work in [arXiv:hep-ph/0602187](http://arxiv.org/abs/hep-ph/0602187).
 It is adaptive because the step size changes to reflect the estimated size of the posterior distribution.
 Note that, while GSL has a simulated annealing package, we found it very limited.